Soul-Xettri/Rental-New-/README.md

-# Room-Rental: Full Stack Project
+# Rental: Full Stack Project

 <p align="center">
-  Welcome to Room-Rental, a full-stack project developed using Nest, React, and Turbo.
+  Welcome toRental, a full-stack project developed using Nest, React, and Turbo.
 This project aims to create a platform where users can buy, rent, and sell rooms, houses, and more, similar to Airbnb.
 Please note that the project is still in the development stage.
 </p>

 ## Overview

-Room-Rental is a comprehensive solution for managing property listings, facilitating property transactions, and providing a user-friendly experience for both buyers and sellers.
+Rental is a comprehensive solution for managing property listings, facilitating property transactions, and providing a user-friendly experience for both buyers and sellers.
 The project leverages the Nest.js framework for the backend, React for the frontend, and Turbo as the package manager.

 ## Features